turn/DataMine/RecordBuffers/README.md

 1. The attribute as the table sort-key: it speeds up the record sorting;
 2. The attribute having the annotation of "hasRef": the attribute can be specified by the user if it is frequently accessed.
-3. The attribute of collection type (i.e., nested table): by default, any nested table has its offset stored in the referene section; according to our experience the nested table is often the hot spot.
+3. The attribute of collection type (i.e., nested table): by default, any nested table has its offset stored in the reference section; according to our experience the nested table is often the hot spot.
 Having its offset in the reference section, it could significantly speed up some basic operations, like getting the size of the nested table.